Flashback (psychology): Clinical investigations

 To date, the specific causes of flashbacks have not yet been confirmed.
 Several studies have proposed various potential factors.
-Gunasekaran et al., 2009, indicate there may be a link between food deprivation and stress on the occurrence of flashbacks.
 Psychiatrists suggest that temporal lobe seizures may also have some relation.

 Conversely, several ideas have been discounted in terms of being a possible cause to flashbacks.
 Tym et al., 2009, suggest this list includes medication or other substances, Charles Bonnet syndrome, delayed palinopsia, hallucinations, dissociative phenomena, and depersonalization syndrome.

 A study of the persistence of traumatic memories in World War II prisoners of war, investigates via the administration of surveys, the extent and severity of flashbacks that occur in prisoners of war.
 This study concluded that the persistence of severely traumatic autobiographical memories can last up to 65 years.
 Until recently, the study of flashbacks has been limited to participants who already experience flashbacks, such as those suffering from PTSD, restricting researchers to observational/exploratory rather than experimental studies.

 There have also been treatments based on theories about the inner workings of the involuntary memory.
 The procedure involves changing the content of the intrusive memories and restructuring it so the negative connotations associated with it is erased.
 The patients are encouraged to live their lives and not focus on their disruptive memories, and are taught to recognize any stimulus that may start the flashbacks.
 The events related to the flashbacks still mostly exist in their mind, but the meaning and the way the person perceives it is now different.
 According to Ehlers, this method has a high success rate with patients who have suffered from trauma.